 Technicians Are Your Most Important Sales and Marketing People

+This is plumber advertising 101.
 I’ve always believed that it’s the technicians who are the most important marketers, salespeople, and brand reps for home services companies.
 If those technicians aren’t legit, then there’s nothing that even the greatest marketing company in the world can do to ensure the perpetuity of that company.

 Having all of that in mind, I eagerly awaited the arrival of my technician.